plone/training/mastering-plone/features.rst

     If the site asks you to login, use login ``admin`` and password ``admin``.
     This opens a form to create a Plone site and select additional features.
     Use :samp:`Plone` as the site id.
     Select **plone.restapi.
-RESTful hypermedia API for Plone.** as a addon that should be installed with your new site.
+RESTful hypermedia API for Plone.** as a add-on that should be installed with your new site.

     .. figure:: _static/features_create_site_form.png